Maria Regina Diocesan High School Alumni Board

 Mike Ward ’80

 Maria Regina Diocesan High School Alumni Mass & Cocktail Social

-Due to the ongoing developments surrounding Covid-19 and advisement against large group gatherings, the Maria Regina Diocesan High School Alumni Mass & Social which was scheduled for April 25, 2020 is being postponed until it is safe to gather in person.
+Due to the ongoing developments surrounding COVID-19 and advisement against large group gatherings, the Maria Regina Diocesan High School Alumni Mass & Social which was scheduled for April 25, 2020 is being postponed until it is safe to gather in person.

 Bishop Walter P. Kellenberg, after speaking of the completion of the Maria Regina stated as the, “fulfillment of a need expressed by the people,” In his dedication speech on October 16, 1966, to the Maria Regina Diocesan High School Class of 1970 and all future graduates Bishop Kellenberg stated:

 The hope of the harvest is in the seed.
 All of us have planted the seed – we can only hope and pray that the harvest in the years to come which our country, our community here on Long Island, our families, our churches will reap from this school, will be blessed and prosperous.

 When Maria Regina opened its doors in September of 1966, some 650 anxious freshmen were greeted by their principal, Father John Mullen, and assistant principals, Sister Jean Toolan, I.H.M. and Sister Mary Elise, O.P.
 With the replacement of Sister Elise by Sister Terrence Dunne, O.P. and the addition of Mr. Jack Gibbons as Administrative Assistant – what was said on the first day still holds true.

 Annual Tom Crotty Classic